 This one looks okay, but I’m not totally convinced that the colors used in this report work well together.

-Another example is the report below with the black background.
+Another example is the report below with a black background.
 It’s also okay, but I think the red color looks out of place here – it’s not the best!

 Here’s another one that uses red that doesn’t work well with the other colors in the report.
 So everything else is kept pretty simple, but then all of a sudden, you’ve got this weird red in there.